indico/indico-user-docs/user_guide/room_booking.md

 Indico users can book conference rooms for their conference and meeting purposes.
 Bookings can also be standalone - they do not have to be bound to any event.
 Room managers can monitor and moderate all bookings.
 Indico administrators can create rooms and manage their data.

-Instead of being a boring manual no one ever reads, this file is a tutorial, navigating through the pages of the room booking modules.
+This document is a tutorial, navigating through the pages of the room booking modules.
 It shows you how to assign a room to a particular event or simply to book a room on its own, without attaching it to a event.
 The booking can then be managed from the administration area.

 ![](/assets/main_room.png)